frosty6742/frozen-slimes-v2/README.md

 Check out the [Discord](https://discord.gg/vhHEsKjWGV)

 You can buy printed cases [here](https://original-dolphin-wq2ppp.mystrikingly.com/).
-Feel free do dm me if you want other cases printed.
+Feel free to message me if you want other cases printed.

 This project uses a Wemo D1 mini, mpu6050, bmi160 or bno085s, and a TP4056 charger.
 On my personal slimes I wanted to use a 18650 batteries due to the longer battery life and how easy they are to get.